- Departments & Offices

 In accordance with PREA, all investigations are assigned one of three possible determinations:

-Substantiated – an allegation which was investigated and determined to have occurred
+Substantiated – an allegation that was investigated and determined to have occurred

-Unfounded – an allegation which was investigated and determined not to have occurred
+Unfounded – an allegation that was investigated and determined not to have occurred

-Unsubstantiated – an allegation which produced insufficient evidence to make a final determination of a substantiated or unfounded claim
+Unsubstantiated – an allegation that produced insufficient evidence to make a final determination of a substantiated or unfounded claim

 Inmates who are currently being sexually abused or harassed are encouraged to talk to a staff member.
 This will allow for the quickest response.
-Inmates receive information on how to report sexual abuse and harassment through inmate orientation, posters, handbooks, and ongoing communication.
+Inmates receive information on reporting sexual abuse and harassment through inmate orientation, posters, handbooks, and ongoing communication.
 Inmates may report in person, through the PREA hotline number, or through the grievance system.

 Additional Ways to Report